LBF38/LBF38.github.io/src/content/cv/work_experiences/aveva_internship.en.md

 Web development on [AVEVA MES](https://www.aveva.com/fr-fr/products/manufacturing-execution-system/) products such as [AVEVA Work Tasks](https://www.aveva.com/fr-fr/products/work-tasks/).

-This was an opportunity for me to deepen my skills in pure HTML/CSS/JS and to learn SQL stored procedures.
-The aim of this integration work was to modify the interfaces of the AVEVA software to integrate customer requirements.
-In addition, it was important to retrieve the relevant data relating to their needs in order to improve the visualisation.
+It was a great opportunity for me to deepen my skills in pure HTML/CSS/JS and to learn SQL stored procedures.
+The aim of the project was to integrate customer requirements into the AVEVA software.
+To develop a greater customer experience, it begins with the gathering of essentials information.

-This work placement in Spain was also an opportunity to speak English and Spanish on a daily basis.
+This traineeship gave me the opportunity to practice English and Spanish on a daily basis.